lodash/lodash/CONTRIBUTING.md

 # Contributing to Lodash

 Contributions are always welcome.
-Before contributing, please read the [code of conduct](https://github.com/lodash/lodash/blob/master/CODE_OF_CONDUCT.md) & [search the issue tracker](https://github.com/lodash/lodash/issues); your issue may have already been discussed or fixed in `master`.
+Before contributing please read the [code of conduct](https://github.com/lodash/lodash/blob/master/CODE_OF_CONDUCT.md) & [search the issue tracker](https://github.com/lodash/lodash/issues); your issue may have already been discussed or fixed in `master`.
 To contribute,